-Setting Number of security questions to register Default 2 value Description The number of security phrases to enroll for a user in the Change Security Phrases or Change My Security Phrases workflows.
-Further See section 3.3.3, Setting the number of security phrases required to information authenticate.
+Setting Number of security questions to register Default value 2 Description The number of security phrases to enroll for a user in the Change Security Phrases or Change My Security Phrases workflows.
+Further information See section 3.3.3, Setting the number of security phrases required to authenticate.